 - Build a simple layout page, add a few widgets, make it visible on the sidebar, build an overview page;

 - Explain what an item’s “default standalone widget” and “default list widget” metadata is for and what’s the impact of changing it;

 - Explain what rules are and what you can do with them (not only automation but also for instance scenes);

-- When luminosity measured with the plant sensor (from 2.) goes above a certain value, or it’s 8 AM, then open the rollershutter, but only on weekdays - show that rule in the Schedule screen;
+- GUI only: when luminosity measured with the plant sensor (from 2.) goes above a certain value, or it’s 8 AM, then open the roller shutter, but only on weekdays - show that rule in the Schedule screen

-- When the power measured by the Z-Wave wall plug goes above/below a certain value, make the Hue bulb flash (involves a little bit of scripting).
+- with scripting: when the power measured by the Z-Wave wall plug on your washing machine goes above/below a certain value, make the Hue bulb flash (involves a little bit of scripting).

 - What to do when things go wrong: logging, debugging, manually updating and commanding Items (REST API or Karaf Console), manually running Rules from the UI (though I’ve noticed running Rules like that don’t get the context so often don’t work)